High tour course Engadin & Piz Palü | rock, snow and ice with a mountain guide

 • Including planning and realisation with mountain guide and his travel expenses.

-• Excluding travel expenses, possible train tickets, personal consumption.
+• Excluding travel expenses, personal consumption.

 • Material and equipment

-If you have any questions, please feel free to contact us, preferably via the Contact form
+If you have any questions, please feel free to contact us, preferably via the Contact form.

 Accommodation